How Can Slow Page Load Time Affect Your SEO?

 This is one of the million-dollar questions that I found trending in some tech-related communities.
 With the evolution of search engines and their standards for ranking, the answer would be yes.
 Yes, search engines are tied to page speed.
 Google recognizes that slow-loading websites can lead to poor user experiences.
 That’s why speed is a key ranking factor, especially with the introduction of Core Web Vitals.
 These metrics include Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).
 Too many weird abbreviations?
 I know, I dislike it too but bear with me.
 These are simply the metrics that measure the essential aspects of the user experience.

-For example, they tell you how fast a pages loads, how quickly it becomes interactive, and how stable it is as it loads.
+For example, they tell you how fast a page loads, how quickly it becomes interactive, and how stable it is as it loads.
 Sites that perform well in these areas are more likely to rank higher in search results, while those that lag behind may see their rankings drop.
 This shift underscores the importance of optimizing your website not just for content quality but for speed and user experience as well.

 Crawling and Indexing: Two Fundamental Processes